fed/blog-11ty/content/blog/sublimetext-prettier-eslint.md

 ---
 title: Configuring Sublime Text to work with Prettier and ESLint
 date: 2022-03-12
-spoiler: Instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.
+description: Instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.
-category: tools
+tags: tools
 ---

 I've been a Sublime Text user for the longest time.
 Even though I didn't switch to Visual Studio Code right away when it got mainstream, I